SAP-samples/acl2020-commonsense/README.md

 # Contrastive Self-Supervised Learning for Commonsense Reasoning

-## Note: Source code will be provided seen.
+## Note: Source code will be provided soon.

 This repository will contain the source code for our paper *Contrastive Self-Supervised Learning for Commonsense Reasoning* to be presented at  [ACL2020]( https://acl2020.org/).